-A ‘close connection with the United Kingdom’ is defined in the Act and includes British citizens and UK companies.
+A ‘close connection with the United Kingdom’ is defined in the UKBA and includes British citizens and UK companies.

 This offence is committed by a ‘relevant commercial organisation’ if a person associated with the organisation (an associated person) bribes another person intending to obtain or retain business, or an advantage in the conduct of business, for the organisation.
-In those circumstances, the organisation’s only defence to the strict liability offence is to show that it had ‘adequate procedures’ in place designed to prevent bribery on its behalf.
+In those circumstances, the organisation’s only defence to this strict liability offence is to show that it had in place ‘adequate procedures’ designed to prevent bribery on its behalf.

 A ‘relevant commercial organisation’ includes a company or partnership (wherever incorporated) that carries on any part of its business in the United Kingdom.
-On the basis of information in the public domain currently, the courts are yet to consider a case where it is disputed that a commercial organisation indicted under section 7 was carrying on business within the United Kingdom.
+On the basis of current publicly available information, the courts are yet to consider a case where it is disputed that a commercial organisation indicted under section 7 was carrying on business within the United Kingdom.
 Until the courts hear argument on that specific point, practitioners continue to refer to the Ministry of Justice guidance regarding the corporate offence.
 That guidance recommends a ‘common sense approach’ and notes that a ‘demonstrable business presence’ is required.
-Neither having the company’s shares listed on the London Stock Exchange nor having a UK subsidiary would necessarily mean that a foreign company is carrying on business for the purposes of section 7 of the Act.
+Neither having the company’s shares listed on the London Stock Exchange nor having a UK subsidiary would necessarily mean that a foreign company is carrying on business for the purposes of section 7 of the UKBA.

 It is irrelevant whether the acts or omissions forming part of the section 7 offence took place in the United Kingdom or elsewhere.
 Therefore, it is possible for either of the following scenarios to form the factual basis for a section 7 offence: